 • No new unitary authority or combined authority should be given the unqualified name of any historic county unless its area closely matches that historic county.

-New unitary authorities could make qualified use of historic county names where this is appropriate, e.g. as do the shadow authorities ‘North Northamptonshire Council’ and ‘West Northamptonshire Council’.
+New unitary authorities could make qualified use of historic county names where this is appropriate, e.g. as do the new ‘North Northamptonshire Council’ and ‘West Northamptonshire Council’.

 Here we considers the local government situation in five areas likely to be among the first to be reviewed and discuss the need for a more sensitive naming of the successor authorities.